BalistiK-25/s5LanguageTool/README.md

 ## Including Languages

 If you have copied the LanguageTool as a Comfort-Function into your mapscript (or include the lua file), you can call the following function, in order to display the language-selection-window (best as a call in the FMA).
-As long as the window is displayed, the game is paused.
+As long as the window is displayed, the game is paused:
 `LanguageTool.DisplayLanguageSelection(state, callback, parameters)`
 * `state` (number) = optional, but must be set if a callback function is passed; whether the window should be displayed or not.
 0 = invisible, 1 = visible.
 * `callback` (function) = optional; the function that is called after confirming the language selection.